Sears Modern Homes: History

-1908-1940
+1908–1940

 In 1906, Frank W. Kushel, a Sears manager, was given responsibility for the catalog company's unwieldy, unprofitable building-materials department.
-Sales were down, and there was excess inventory languishing in warehouses.
+Sales were down and excess inventory languished in warehouses.
 Kushel is credited with suggesting to Richard Sears that the company assemble kits of all the parts needed and sell entire houses through mail order.
 That year, the Aladdin Company of Bay City, Michigan, offered the first kit homes through mail order.

-In 1908, Sears issued its first specialty catalog for houses, Book of Modern Homes and Building Plans, featuring 44 house styles ranging in price from US $360 (equal to $ today) – $2,890 (equal to $ today).
+In 1908, Sears issued its first specialty catalog for houses, Book of Modern Homes and Building Plans, featuring 44 house styles ranging in price from US $360 to $2,890 (about $ to $ today).
 The first mail order for a Sears house was filled that year.
 As its mail-order catalogs were already sent to millions of homes, Sears had a distinct advantage over other kit-home competitors.

-As sales grew, Sears expanded its production, shipping, and sales offices to locations across the U.S. To provide the materials needed for the Modern Homes division, Sears operated a lumber mill in Cairo, Illinois.
-In 1912, Sears purchased the Norwood Sash and Door Company in Norwood, Ohio (primarily used for fabrication of doors, windows, and other millwork), and, in 1926, opened their large lumber yard in Port Newark, NJ.
-The ability to mass-produce the materials used in Sears homes reduced manufacturing costs, which allowed Sears to pass along the savings in lower prices for customers.
+As sales grew, Sears expanded its production, shipping, and sales offices to locations across the country.
+To provide the materials for the Modern Homes division, Sears operated a lumber mill in Cairo, Illinois.
+In 1912, Sears purchased the Norwood Sash and Door Company in Norwood, Ohio (primarily used for fabrication of doors, windows, and other millwork), and, in 1926, opened a large lumber yard in Port Newark, New Jersey.
+The ability to mass-produce the materials used in Sears homes reduced manufacturing costs and consequently the kits' price tags.